weaviate/weaviate-examples/clip-multi-modal-text-image-search/README.md

 script.
 The script looks for `.jpg` file ending, but Weaviate supports other image types as well, you can adopt those if you like.

+## Model Credits

+This demo uses the [ckip-ViT-B32-multilingual-v1](https://huggingface.co/sentence-transformers/clip-ViT-B-32-multilingual-v1) model from [SBERT.net](https://sbert.net).
+Shoutout to Nils Reimers and his colleagues for the great Sentence Transformers models.

 ## Image credits

 The images used in this demo are licensed as follows: